awav/gambit/README.md

 The conclusion is:

 - Perform vector multiplication first - it is always cheaper
-- By changing the order of matrix operations, we can speed up algorithms and save some memory.
+- By changing the order of matrix operations, we can speed up algorithms and save memory in intermediate steps of expression.

 ### Operation transformations